How to use the PE and Sport Premium

 - build capacity and capability within the school to ensure that improvements made now will benefit pupils joining the school in future years

-- Provide staff with professional develop, training and resources in order to help them teach PE and physical activity across the school.
+- Provide staff with professional development, training and resources in order to help them teach PE and physical activity across the school.

 - Hire specialist sport coaches to work with and up-skill teachers